tims-computer-academy/mongodb/phase1.md

 # Phase 1: Store & Retrieve Files with GridFS

-This phase focuses on uploading, downloading, and managing files (like PDFs) in MongoDB using GridFS, which is built for handling large binary files.
+This phase focuses on uploading, downloading, and managing files (like PDFs, images, or videos) in MongoDB using GridFS, which is built for handling large binary files.

 ## What is GridFS?